uhppoted/uhppoted-rest/README.md

 #### `docker compose`

-A sample Docker `compose` configuration is provided in the [`scripts/docker/compose`](scripts/docker/compose) folder.
+A sample Docker `compose` configuration is provided in the [`docker/compose`](docker) folder.

-To run the example, download and extract the [zipped](script/docker/compose.zip) scripts and supporting files into folder of your choice and then:
+To run the example, download and extract the [compose.zip](docker) scripts and supporting files into folder of your choice and then:
 ```
 cd <compose folder>